sivapothuluru/mana-DDOS/README.md

 # MANA DDoS

- DDoS Script (DDoS Panel) with Multiple Bypass ( Cloudflare UAM,CAPTCHA,BFM,NOSEC / DDoS Guard / Google Shield / V Shield / Amazon / etc.. )
+ DDoS Script with Multiple Bypass
- Don't attack any websites you don't own it
- This was created for educational purposes
+ This was created for educational/fun purposes
  All responsibilities and disadvantages of using this program is for the user.